Updated: August 21, 2023, at 12:11 p.m.

 Domestic legal status of GHB

 Looking to learn more about GHB or how Landmark Recovery can help you or your loved ones work past substance use disorders?
-Give us a call today at 888-448-0302 to speak with our staff for more information.
+Give us a call today at 888-448-0302 to speak with our Patient Navigators for more information.
 Unlock your potential with Landmark Recovery.

 Choose Recovery Over Addiction